Showing posts with label Children mental health. Show all posts

 How To Teach Kids Without Punishment?

-Try to tell your child what they did is not right, and why it is not acceptable and help them to understand the consequences of their actions.
-It's vital to show them that they are good enough and be loved even in the worst situation.
-You don't like their action at that time, not their character.
+Try to tell your child what they did is not right, why it is not acceptable, and help them to understand the consequences of their actions.
+It's vital to show them that they are good enough and be loved even in the worst situations.
+They must know that you don't like their action at that time, not their character.
 This can be effective for kids.
-The goal is to allow children to grow, learn, and reflect on their behavior.
+The goal is to allow children to grow, learn, and reflect on their behaviour.

 The more rewards the children receive for righteousness, the more motivated they are to have good manners.
 Kids like to have feelings of merit and worthiness.
 And these do not happen by punishment.
 It would be more effective if you praise good behavior and reward kids for their efforts.
 Besides, try to have a consistent and fair manner with clear rules that are explained to kids.
 Handling disciplinary challenges with positive reinforcement can be a good alternative to any kind of punishment.
 For example, if you like to teach them to tidy their whole room, reinforce them for part of the tidiness they have done.
 Reinforcement is not need to be big as buying something.
 It can be a sign of praising as verbally, or your body language as a smile, eye contact, etc.